Sunset over Delicate Arch in Arches National Park, Utah

 Parents can make their own homeschool curriculum or purchase one of their choosing.
 It’s best to choose a curriculum that meets the most needs possible, with little supplementation.
 Thankfully, there are plenty of curricula online, as well as other parental resources available.

-Choosing the best homeschool curriculum can be hard with so many options!
-To ensure your child is getting a great education, you may be interested in an accredited homeschool curriculum!
+If you want to ensure your child is getting a great education, you may be interested in an accredited homeschool curriculum.
 Accredited homeschool programs must meet high standards of academic quality and rigor to maintain their accreditation status.
-Miacademy’s online homeschool curriculum is accredited by the ACS-WASC, so you can feel confident that your child is getting a great education!

 Testing